Tower defense: Modern genre emerges

 Rampart, released in 1990, is generally considered to have established the prototypical tower defense.
-Rampart introduced player placed defenses that automatically attack incoming enemies.
-In addition, it has distinct phases of build, defend and repair.
+Rampart introduced player-placed defenses and has distinct phases of build, defend and repair.
 These are now staple gameplay elements of many games in the genre.
 It was also one of the first multiplayer video games of its kind.

 While Rampart was popular, similar games were rarely seen until the widespread adoption of the computer mouse on the PC.
 The DOS title Ambush at Sorinor (1993) was a rare exception from this era.
 Tower defense gameplay also made an appearance on consoles with several minigames in the Final Fantasy series, including a tower-defense minigame in Final Fantasy VI (1994) and the Fort Condor minigame in Final Fantasy VII (1997), which was also one of the first to feature 3D graphics.
 Attack of the Mutant Penguins for the Atari Jaguar and MS-DOS was released in 1995.
 Dungeon Keeper (1997) had players defend the Dungeon Heart, a gigantic gem at the centre of your dungeon, which, if destroyed, would cause the player to lose the game.
-A central theme of the 3D first person shooter Turok 2: Seeds of Evil (1998) was to defend Energy Totems against hordes of attackers.
 Fortress was released for the Game Boy Advance in 2001.

+As real-time strategy games gained popularity in PC gaming, the easy proliferation of user-created scenarios on Battle.net expanded the genre rapidly.
+Custom maps for StarCraft: Brood War such as Turret Defense (May 2000) and Sunken Defense (November 2001) were early examples of the genre that retained popularity for decades.
+Both were released early in the game's lifecycle and had various versions evolve in parallel over time due to the open-source nature of maps.

-As real-time strategy games gained popularity in PC gaming, many introduced tower defense modes in their gameplay, particularly in multiplayer.
-In February 2006, the custom maps for Warcraft III (2002), Element TD and Gem Tower Defense, which were initially created in Warcraft III World Editor, almost single-handedly rekindled the genre.
-These titles would also bring role-playing elements to the genre for the first time.
+Warcraft III (2002), another real-time strategy game capable of such scenarios, added role-playing elements to them.
+The Frozen Throne expansion (2003) included a secret tower-defense scenario in one of the official campaigns.
+Custom maps included Element TD and Gem Tower Defense, from February 2006, which were initially created in Warcraft III World Editor.